 You can rent a free bicycle from the Adelaide City Council's Adelaide Free Bike service.
 Bikes can be hired from locations across the city, and come with a helmet (which you are required by law to wear).

-For more information, visit: bikesa.asn.au.
+For more information, see: bikesa.asn.au/bike-hire/adelaide-free-bikes/